Influencers Tips & Strategies

 Step 2: Develop Influencer-Specific Skills

-Once you have a general marketing foundation, it's time to sharpen the skills specific to the influencer world.
+Once you have a general marketing foundation, it's time to sharpen skills specific to the influencer world.
 This is where you transition from a marketer to an influencer marketer.

 How to Find and Vet the Right Influencers

 Finding the right creator is part art, part science.
 Big follower numbers don't always mean big results.
-A smaller micro-influencer with a highly dedicated niche audience often delivers better results than a mega-celebrity with broad but passive appeal.
+A smaller micro-influencer with a dedicated niche audience often delivers better results than a mega-celebrity with broad but passive appeal.

 Here’s a basic vetting process: